 (Okay, if you don’t understand why… it’s because it doesn’t hurt to remind your customers you have other products that go along with what they’re buying.
 Hey, who knows?
 You might even help them solve the problems you didn’t know about.)

-Which ASIN Should You Enhance?
+Which ASIN Should You Enhance with A+ Content?

-- have unique features and benefits (USP)
+- those with unique features and benefits (USP)

-- have a strong brand story
+- products with a strong brand story

-- are already driving traffic
+- items that are already driving traffic

 - Combine text and images.